ludwigpacifici/modern-cpp-font-lock/CONTRIBUTING.md

 If you have some code which you would like to be merged, then open a [pull request][pulls].
 Please create atomic commits with descriptive commit messages.

-Names below are sorted alphabetically.

 [pulls]: https://github.com/ludwigpacifici/modern-cpp-font-lock/pulls

 ## Author ##

-- Ludwig PACIFICI <ludwig@lud.cc>
+- Ludwig PACIFICI - <ludwig@lud.cc>

 ## Contributors ##

+Names below are sorted alphabetically.

-- Mola-T <Mola@molamola.xyz>
+- Mola-T - <Mola@molamola.xyz>